-So starting at the lake, it winds up along the west side through a small park to a side street.
-Note the Oculus Pavilion, a bizarre circular “spaceship” rain shelter. (see photo)
+From Lake Ontario by the large white Humber Bay Arch bridge, the bike trail heads northerly along the river’s west side through a small park to a side street.
+Note the Oculus Pavilion, a bizarre, circular “spaceship” rain shelter.

-Unfortunately now there will be a 700 m detour road ride along side streets – Stephen Dr., left on Riverwood Pkwy.
-Entrance on right takes you through parkland and puts you back down into the river valley.
+There is a 700 m detour road ride along sidestreets – turn right onto Stephen Dr., then left onto Riverwood Pkwy, where an entrance on the right takes you through parkland and puts you back down into the valley.

 Soon you will come upon the subway overpass and the large, elegant Old Mill Hotel, then you will cross the Humber on a stone bridge.
 (Check for migrating salmon in the spring.)